mongodb/docs-realm/source/includes/embedded-object-json-schema.rst

-Unlike regular Realm objects, which map to their own MongoDB collection, embedded objects map to embedded documents in the parent type's :ref:`document schema <mongodb-document-schemas>`:
+Unlike regular Realm objects, which map to their own MongoDB collection, embedded objects map to embedded documents in the parent type's :ref:`schema
+<schemas>`:

 .. code-block:: json
    :emphasize-lines: 8-17